BinaryAnalysisPlatform/bap/README.md

 ## Writing your own analysis

-BAP is a plugin based framework and if you want to develop a new analysis you can write a plugin, build it, install, and it will work with the rest of the BAP without any recompilation.
-There are many extension points which you could use to add new analysis, change existing, or even build your own applications.
+BAP is a plugin-based framework and if you want to develop a new analysis you can write a plugin, build it, install, and it will work with the rest of the BAP without any recompilation.
+There are many extension points that you could use to add new analysis, change existing, or even build your own applications.
 We will start with a simple example, that registers a disassembling pass to the disassemble command.
-Suppose that we want to write an analysis that estimates the ratio of jump instructions to the total number of instruction in the binary.
-We will start with creating an empty file named `jmp.ml` in an empty folder (the folder name doesn't matter).
+Suppose that we want to write an analysis that estimates the ratio of jump instructions to the total number of instructions in the binary.
+We will start by creating an empty file named `jmp.ml` in an empty folder (the folder name doesn't matter).
 Next, using our favorite text [editor][emacs] we will put the following code into it:

 ```ocaml
 open Core_kernel